-The incident happened just before 8 a.m. on Monday morning in a part of Central Park known as the Ramble, where the park’s website says it was mandatory to have your dog on a leash.
+The incident happened just before 8 a.m.
+Monday in a part of Central Park known as the Ramble, where the park’s website says it was mandatory to have your dog on a leash.

 Christian Cooper was bird-watching at the time and asked Amy Cooper to put her dog on a leash.
 She refused, saying the dog needed exercise.

-Christian Cooper then says he told her, “if you're going to do what you want, I'm going to do what I want, but you're not going to like it.”
+Christian Cooper then says he told her, “If you're going to do what you want, I'm going to do what I want, but you're not going to like it.”